Batters (13 players)

 ▶ Full Profile & Stats

-Elite when available — 224 runs in 6 games at 56 average and a 103 strike rate.
-The problem is the knee and a self-assessment that doesn’t quite match the stats.
+Elite when available — 224 runs in 6 games at 56 average and 103 strike rate.
+The self-assessment is bafflingly modest given those numbers.
 At £3.8m he’s absurdly cheap for this quality.
-Monitor his fitness: if he stays in one piece, he’s the best-value pick in the league.
+The knee is the only thing with a realistic argument against picking him.

 | Batting | |